 When they appeared together in the box-office hit movie The Dirty Dozen (1967), Lee Marvin was the top-billed star whilst Charles Bronson was among the ensemble cast credited alphabetically and after Marvin.
-By 1981, Bronson received top billing for Death Hunt (1981) whilst Marvin received second billing.
+After Paint Your Wagon (1969) Marvin's career and star power declined considerably.
+Bronson received top billing for Death Hunt (1981) whilst Marvin received second billing.
 However, some theatrical posters have Marvin's name elevated in height above Bronson's even though Bronson's appears first on the left and Marvin's second on the right.

 The manhunt that this movie is based on was the first time that airplanes were used by authorities in Canada to track down a wanted fugitive.
 The type of plane used was a a Bristol open cockpit bi-plane and a real-life replica was constructed for this movie.

-Pilot Vern Ohmert was hired by the production to build a replica of a Bristol open cockpit bi-plane.
-This aircraft was the actual plane that was used by the Canadian Mounties to hunt down Albert Johnson during the 1930s.
+Pilot Vern Ohmert was hired by the production to build an actual working replica of a Bristol open cockpit bi-plane the make and model of which had been used in 1931 by the RCMP (Royal Canadian Mounted Police).
+This aircraft was the actual type of plane that was used by the Canadian Mounties to hunt down Albert Johnson during the 1930s.
 Ohmert visited the Imperial War Museum in London where two original planes were housed.
 Ohmert photographed and measured the historic planes to their exact technical specifications for the building of his model plane for the movie.

 In this movie, the pilot character of Captain Hank Tucker of the Royal Canadian Air Force, played by Scott Hylands, was based on Captain Wilfrid Reid "Wop" May, OBE, DFC who was the real life pilot who assisted the manhunt with aerial surveillance.